 - Local Decision Making – stopping Washington from telling us how to live our lives

 - Fiscal Discipline – balancing the federal budget in 10 years

 - Government that Serves Taxpayers – implementing programs that serve individuals, not interests

 - Respecting Future Generations – ensuring a bright future for our children and grandchildren

 Leadership in times of emergency

 In February 2008, Erie County experienced a Hepatitis A emergency when an infected employee handled produce at a popular supermarket.
 Over the course of several days, the County vaccinated and inoculated 10,000 people to protect the public.
 The event was one of the largest vaccination events in the history of the United States.

-In the summer of 2009, parts of southern Erie County were devastated by flooding.
+In the summer of 2009, flooding devastated Southern regions of Erie County.
 Dozens of homeowners lost the contents of their basements and first floors.
 Collins mobilized the County’s Emergency Services and Public Works departments to assist local governments in their recovery efforts.
 Erie County also successfully lobbied the Federal government to provide FEMA aid dollars to both local governments and individual homeowners.

 Chris lives in Clarence, NY with his wife Mary.
-He has 3 children and 3 grandchildren.
-He has a BS Mechanical Engineering from NC State and an MBA in Finance from University of Alabama – Birmingham.
-He is a life-long member of Boy Scouts, an Assistant Scoutmaster, an Eagle Scout, a member of the Executive Board – Greater Niagara Frontier Council (GNFC) and chairman of the GNFC National Jamboree for 2001, 2005, 2010, and 2013 as well as the World Jamboree for 2007.
+He has 3 children and 4 grandchildren.
+He has a BS Mechanical Engineering from NC State and an MBA in Finance from University of Alabama at Birmingham.
+He is a life-long member of Boy Scouts, an Assistant Scoutmaster, an Eagle Scout, a member of the Executive Board – Greater Niagara Frontier Council (GNFC) and chairman of the GNFC National Jamboree for 2001, 2005, 2010, 2013, and 2017 as well as the World Jamboree for 2007.
 Chris is the recipient of the prestigious Silver Beaver Award for service to scouting and named 2005 Horizon Citizen of the Year.